 Related: What to Pack For Travel with a Baby

 Wheels and zippers are typically the first features that go on our suitcases, so it is important that both are strong and durable.
 The wheels on the Lojel Cubo cases are fancy.
 These are the first suitcases we’ve had with Hinomoto wheels.
 Essentially, what that means is these are spinner cases with eight wheels instead or four and they are super strong.
 In practice, it means the cases glide, which we loved when pushing our four cases as well as a stroller, through a busy airport.
 We have pulled these cases across cobblestones, dirt, pebbles, tiles; you name it.
 So far, so good.

 The Lojel Suitcases Are Large

 Our large Lojel suitcases are the biggest bags we have ever owned.
-A few centimetres taller than our previous suitcases, you could not possibly need more room in a suitcase than the 130 litres capacity available.
+When it comes to the Lojel Cubo fit, they are a few centimetres taller than our previous suitcases.
+You could not possibly need more room in a suitcase than the 130-litre capacity available.
 If you do give your credit card a workout while on holiday and top it out, there is an expander.
 Be warned though, you may go beyond your weight limit (unless you’re flying business class), should you over-fill this case.